Taksh1446/SVD-Movie_recommender-linear-algebra/README.md

 ## 📌 Overview

-This project implements a **Movie Recommendation System** using **Singular Value Decomposition (SVD)** — a fundamental linear algebra technique widely used in machine learning for dimensionality reduction and matrix factorization.
+This project implements a **Movie Recommendation System** using **Singular Value Decomposition (SVD)** — a core linear algebra technique widely used in machine learning for dimensionality reduction and matrix factorization.

-The system learns latent user and item features from a sparse rating matrix and predicts missing values to generate personalized recommendations.
+The system analyzes a sparse user-item rating matrix, learns latent features, and predicts missing values to generate personalized movie recommendations.

 ---